RosettaCommons/documentation/scripting_documentation/TopologyBroker/Developing-for-the-Broker.md

+An introductory tutorial on protein folding using the Broker can be found [here](https://www.rosettacommons.org/demos/latest/tutorials/advanced_denovo_structure_prediction/folding_tutorial).

 If the mover functionality you need for the algorithm you want to make doesn't exist as a broker-compatible mover already, you'll need to do some development work.
 This ranges from adding a couple of lines of code to your existing mover to developing a completely new mover.
 Even the latter option doesn't take an expert developer more than an hour unless your mover is really special, so don't worry.
 It's easy!

 The easiest way is to make it work with the ScriptCM framework, but if your mover does something special (and can't accept a MoveMap as it's information on what to move) or is an obligate [[ClientMover|ClientMovers]] (doesn't make any sense outside of a Broker framework), then your best bet is to write a new [[ClientMover|ClientMovers]].